 Hebrew Angel Names

-A source-led list of Hebrew and Hebrew-style angel names, with meanings, source layers, and careful notes for spiritual interpretation.
+A source-led list of Hebrew and Hebrew-style angel names, with meanings, source contexts, and careful notes for spiritual interpretation.

 Updated May 24, 2026